AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-use-new-map-collection-output-generation.md

 You get a list of all the desired maps with the Map title, corresponding File name, the Language it is available in, and the configured presets.

+>[!NOTE]
+>
+> When a large number of maps are added to a map collection, the Maps & presets tabs display maximum of four maps at a time, along with the associated presets.
+A paginated view is provided at the bottom of the screen, allowing users to navigate between pages and access additional maps and presets.
+If you select a map or preset, the selection is retained while navigating through the remaining maps and presets across different pages.

 ![Maps and presets tabs](./images/maps-presets-tab.png)

 The **Maps and Presets** tab presents information on the basis of the selected maps for a specific language in the following columns: